|

 - 1972 Munich - 11 Israeli athletes were taken hostage by

-Palestinian terrorists "Black September", to protest against the holding of 234
+Palestinian terrorists "Black September", to protest against 234

 remaining nine captives were killed alongside three of their captors.